Mainstream media publications rely heavily on incorporating influencers and celebrities into their content.

 This establishes a connection your interviewee will recall when you contact them.
 Without this connection, your potential interviewee, having no idea who you are, may wind up ignoring your request.

 Consider using a blogger outreach tool for this purpose.
-Ninja Outreach is expensive and better suited for larger businesses and agencies.
 Tools like BuzzStream and Hunter are great for smaller bloggers.
 Hunter even has a free forever plan you can use to get started, though you’ll want to upgrade if you have more than 50 interviewees to contact.

 Many of these tools even allow you to use templates to automate the process of writing and sending emails.
 Be careful with these, though.